 - Fire or explosion damage to the eye

 - Crushing impacts to the eyes from impact with the door jam, steering wheel, or other parts of the vehicle, and

 - Other common causes of eye injuries or brain damage.

 Victims Who Suffered Blindness Caused by a Queens Car Accident Should Call Our Law Firm

-Blindness is a catastrophic personal injury which should be reviewed by an experienced Queens car accident lawyer such as the lawyers at Cohen & Cohen Law Group, P.C.
+Blindness is a catastrophic personal injury which should be reviewed by an experienced Queens car accident lawyer such as the lawyers at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C.
 This is because blindness cases result in extreme disability and compensation must reflect the significant loss that a person suffers.
 You cannot hire just any lawyer, but you need our knowledgable and aggressive legal team to stand up to difficult insurance companies and negligent defendants who caused your harm.
 To learn more, call for a FREE consultation dialing 800-247-8164 or use our convenient and easy-to-use contact us box available here.